onder7/astrowamp/README_EN.md

 > **Language / Dil:** [🇹🇷 Türkçe](README.md) | [🇬🇧 English](README_EN.md)

+## 🚀 Standalone Executable

+This is the portable version of the AstroWAMP Node.js application.
+It runs as a single .exe file with Node.js runtime included.

 ### 🎯 Full-Featured Development Environment

 With AstroWAMP, you can run the following services on a single platform: